layerxdao/layerx-mono/packages/tokenomics/README.md

 # Overview

-This package contains some simulations for Taiko protocol tokenomics.
+This package contains some simulations for LayerX protocol tokenomics.